milli-consortium/milli-consortium.github.io/coarchives.md

+---
+title: Caring for Knowledge
+subtitle: Reimagining Community Archives in India
+img_path:
+layout: page
+---

-Caring for Knowledge: Reimagining Community Archives in India A gathering on building and reclaiming community knowledge collections
+A gathering on building and reclaiming community knowledge collections